elo-enterprises/k8s-tools/README.md

 $ helm ....
 ```

-Aliases are convenient but rather fragile (obviously this will break if you move your `myproject` folder around).

-See the next section for something that is a more durable and flexible.
+ Not bad for experiments, but *don't write scripts based on this an expect to ship them to coworkers or build bots!*  Aliases are convenient but rather fragile.
+(For example, obviously this will break if you move your `myproject` folder around).  **See the next sections for something that is a more durable and flexible.**

 </details>